 January 5th, 2012 | Features | 2 Comments

 Simon’s writing is ok.
 Sometimes her shtick is entertaining, and sometimes its a bit annoying.
 For some reason she picks on bald (or balding) dudes a lot.
 Sometimes she says she’s not going to write something bad about someone or something for fear or lawsuits or them boycotting her book or something.
 It’s like – if you’re going to be snarky, be snarky, don’t be like ‘cute’-snarky.
-Maybe that works with twelve year old emo chicks or something but the rock geeks who actually read these kind of books are cold-hearted, cynical people.
-Yeah.
-Damn straight, girl.
-That shit don’t fly with us.
+Maybe that works with twelve year old emo kids or something but the rock geeks who actually read these kind of books are cold-hearted, cynical people.

 Wish You Were Here has some good info – mainly the locations stuff – but if you really want to hear the stories about the scenes in the States, go with the classic Our Band Could Be Your Life by Michael Azzerard.
 That book’s the real deal.